 Tag Archives: Mission: Impossible – Ghost Protocol

-She's precious, she's tough, she's cool and she's so worth of a Hot People Looking Hot gallery.
+She's precious, she's tough, she's cool and she's so worthy of a Hot People Looking Hot gallery.

-We're talking about Paula Patton, the lady who went toe-to-toe with Tom Cruise in "Mission: Impossible - Ghost Protocol" and is about to plunge into some existential malaise with the likes of Alexander Skarsgard and Jason Bateman in "Disconnect."
+We're talking about Paula Patton, the lady who went toe-to-toe with Tom Cruise in "Mission: Impossible - Ghost Protocol" and is about to feel a little deja vu with her "Deja Vu" co-star Denzel Washington in "2 Guns."
 And, yeah, she makes it all look like a mission totally possible.

 See for yourself with our collection of pics of Paula in movies, magazines and on the red carpet.

 The sleeper spring break release was downloaded 8.7 million times on populat filesharing site BitTorrent, taking this year's crown for movie people most want to stare at, huddled glassy-eyed at the laptops in the middle of the night, mumbling, "Dude.
 Duuuuuude."
 Get More »

 Parisienne Léa Seydoux has only been acting for a few years but she's been racking up credits in big-name American films and art house gems alike.
 (She is also the gamine face of Prada Candy perfume and has appeared in ad campaigns for Prada Resort.)